 But still, I like to use more than one broad valuation metric.
 In particular, the market-capitalization-to-GDP metric (Cap/GDP) metric is useful.

 This metric was popularized by Warren Buffett nearly 20 years ago.
 The way it works, is you divide the total market capitalization (approximated by the Wilshire 5000 index in the United States) by the gross domestic product.

 This is another way to measure price against value.
 The market capitalization is the price that investors in aggregate are paying for all shares of all public companies.
 The GDP is the actual economic output of the country.

 If share price starts to outpace real economic output, then we may have an overvalued market on our hands.

 Here’s the current chart:

 As you’ll notice, the CAPE ratio and the Cap/GDP ratio correlate very closely, which further strengthens the case that the CAPE ratio is a reliable measure of market valuation.

 Shortcomings of CAPE and Cap/GDP

-- The CAPE ratio can potentially be skewed if accounting rules change enough over time.
+- The CAPE ratio can potentially be skewed if tax or accounting rules change enough over time.
 Without adjusting for those changes, it can become misleading to compare one period to another.
 So far, this has not been a massive effect, but there have been various proposals for adjustments that can affect the outcome modestly.

 - The CAPE ratio can be misleading if you apply it to a tiny index undergoing structural changes.
 For example, tech companies generally have fast growth and command higher valuations than tobacco companies.
 If an index were to shift primarily from tobacco to technology (an extreme example), its valuation would justifiably increase considerably.
 This is essentially what occurred in Denmark, except for healthcare.